 Your company should already have an accounts payable process in place, but does it run smoothly?
+The process (and your definition of "smooth") may depend on – and vary by – organization and scale.
 By streamlining this process, you will not only keep up to date on all your bills and maintain good working relationships with your vendors—you can also save money, as many vendors offer an early payment discount for goods and services.

 According to the Institute of Financial Operations, over 42% of respondents to a survey about accounts payable automation captured less than 10% of early payment discounts.
 That’s a lot of lost savings.

 Keep on track and save your company money by developing and documenting a seamless accounts payable workflow chart with Lucidchart.